-Mulberry Chapel HM

-Asbury Road (S.C.
-Highway 211), 1 mile W of intersection Union Highway, Pacolet This African American church, the first in what is now Cherokee County, was most likely built between 1880 and 1890.
+Mulberry Chapel Methodist Church Mulberry Chapel Methodist Church HM Asbury Road (SC Hwy 211), 1 mile west of intersection with Union Highway, Pacolet vicinity (Front) This African American church, the first in what is now Cherokee County, was most likely built between 1880 and 1890.
 It served the Whig Hill, Asbury, and Thicketty communities of what was Union County before Cherokee County was created in 1897.
 Jack Littlejohn donated land for the chapel and cemetery.

-Regular services ended in the 1940s, but in 1953 Carl E. Littlejohn and others founded the Littlejohn Family Reunion, which holds annual services here every fall.
+(Reverse) Regular services ended in the 1940s, but in 1953 Carl E. Littlejohn and others founded the Littlejohn Family Reunion, which holds annual services here every fall.
 Several members of the Littlejohn family are buried here, as well as Samuel Nuckles (d. ca. 1900), state representative from Union County 1868-1872.
 Erected by the Littlejohn Family Reunion and the Cherokee Historical and Preservation Society, Inc., 2008